hnvy/day-ploy/README.md

 This program is based on the concept behind [SuperMemo Plan](https://help.supermemo.org/wiki/Plan), which is a game-changing piece of software that will... well, change your life for the better.

 This Python program is not intended to be a complete replacement for SuperMemo Plan, but rather as a starting point for further development and expansion.
-I'm hoping this serves as a skeleton for something more considerable.
+I'm hoping for this to serve as a skeleton for something more considerable.

 # How do you use it?
 Very simple: